chiral-carbon/rj722.github.io/_posts/2019-05-26-revolution-and-systems.md

 ignoring these 'mild' cases of violence for the nation, but his moral cadre was defiant of such a behavior and he chose to voice it.

-It was perhaps that because he because believed in a perpetual fight, a fight we all have to fight against our own moral demons, and that the nation must not resort to the demon of violence.
-Subsequently, Gandhi launched many such campaigns perfecting the concept of [_Satyagrah_][satyagrah] {% sidenote 'sn-id-satyagrah' "सत्याग्रह (Satyagrah): सत्य (Truth) + आग्रह (insistence) - सत्य के लिए आग्रह - _The truth force_, is a particular form of non-violent civil resistance" %} finally leading the nation to independence in 1947.
+It was perhaps because he believed in a perpetual fight, a fight we all have to fight against our own moral demons, and that the nation must not resort to the demon of violence.

+Subsequently, Gandhi launched many such campaigns perfecting the concept of [_Satyagrah_][satyagrah] {% sidenote 'sn-id-satyagrah' "सत्याग्रह (Satyagrah):
+सत्य (Truth) + आग्रह (insistence) - सत्य के लिए आग्रह - _The truth force_, is a
+particular form of non-violent civil resistance" %} finally leading the nation to independence in 1947.

 [rowlatt]: https://en.wikipedia.org/wiki/Rowlatt_Act
 [jallianwala]: https://en.wikipedia.org/wiki/Jallianwala_Bagh_massacre